coltorapps/builder/docs/src/app/docs/builders/page.md

 ```

 {% callout title="You should know!" %}
-Transformations are always applied exclusively when using the `validateSchema` method from the `basebuilder` package.
+Transformations are always applied exclusively when using the `validateSchema` method from the `@coltorapps/builder` package.
 They are intentionally not applied when validating the schema via the builder store, in order to ensure a clear user experience.
 {% /callout %}